2026-06-04

 Solution:

-I introduced a DjangoREST API as a micro service running behind AWS Lambda to standardize how data is taken into the automation process.
-Because this endpoint functioned as a general gateway for data after receiving a post it would save its contents in S3 as JSON data files holding submission data as well as paths to any attachments associated with it.
-From there a scheduled on a separate system receives the handoff and formats the contents to be stored in its final location.
+I introduced a DjangoREST API as a micro service running behind AWS Lambda to standardize how data is taken in.
+Because this endpoint functioned as a general gateway for data, after the web application received an entry it would post the data to the Lamda Interface.
+Upon receipt of the entry data a microservice would process it, saving its contents in S3 as JSON data files holding submission data as well as paths to any attachments associated with it.
+From there a scheduled task on a separate system pulls the data then stores it in its final location..
+Prior to this update our client would log in every morning to initiate the process, which involved several other scheduled tasks for transforming the data before it could be saved into the content manager.

 The proof of concept was presented to the clients, additional notifications related had to be implemented to reassure stakeholders the process was still behaving as expected without the need for human involvement.